 Pattern Day Trading Rules Explained

-The pattern day trading rule is a restriction imposed on retail investors.
-The law prevents traders from placing a certain number of trades over a short period.
-Understanding the restriction will help traders avoid legally required margin calls.
-By the end of this article, we’ll have explained what pattern day trading means, how to navigate the rules and where the restrictions apply.
+The pattern day trading rule historically has been a restriction imposed on retail investors.
+The rule prevented traders from placing a certain number of trades over a short period unless they met minimum equity requirements.
+Understanding the restriction can help traders avoid legally required margin calls while the old framework remains in use during brokers’ transition to the new intraday margin standards.
+In this guide, we explain what pattern day trading means, how to navigate the rules and where the restrictions apply.

 What Does Pattern Day Trading Mean?